HedeRoswita/In-Vehicle-Coupon-Recomendation/README.md

 # In-Vehicle-Coupon-Recommendation

-# 1.Project Definition
+# 1. Problem Setting

-From retailers to manufacturers to small businesses, everyone uses discount coupons in their marketing strategies to not only increase sales but also improve customer retention.
-While it doesn't guarantee consumers will profit it somehow gives us a reassuring and satisfying sense of "business".
-Therefore, it becomes crucial for companies to utilize this marketing strategy to achieve their sales and profit goals.
+Discount oupons are a powerful marketing strategy used by small businesses and manufacturers.
+While it doesn't guarantee that consumers will profit, it gives a reassuring and satisfying sense of "business."
+This is because the customer will feel they are getting a good deal.
+Additionally, customers tend to buy products from companies that offer discounts.
+Discount coupons are a crucial marketing strategy for businesses to achieve their sales and profit goals.
+By offering discounts, companies or businesses can attract new customers, encourage existing customers to spend more or try new products, and reduce cart abandonment.

-# 2.Problem Setting
+A group of scientists collected the dataset used in this project from a survey on Amazon Mechanical Turk drivers.
+The dataset is dedicated to recommending in-vehicle mobility system coupons to users and is used to predict whether customers will accept the voucher.
+Estimating coupon acceptance will help the company effectively target its marketing strategies and reduce the number of wasted coupons.

-The dataset is dedicated to recommending in-vehicle mobility system coupons to users, and we predict whether customers will accept the vouchers.
 Based on the dataset, only 56.84 % of drivers receive the coupon.
-This might imply that the profit is not optimal since it doesn’t fulfill the company's target or the KPI of the campaign.
+It might imply that the profit is not optimal since it doesn’t fulfill the company’s target or the KPI of the campaign.
+To improve the coupon acceptance rate, we are building a predictive model to accurately estimate whether the driver or customer will accept the coupon while reducing marketing costs as much as possible.
+The models are built by leveraging four machine learning algorithms: Logistic Regression, Decision Tree, Naïve Bayes, and Neural Network.
+The models will be trained using the survey data, and the final model will be evaluated based on its accuracy in predicting testing data.

-In order to solve the problem, we need to predict the acceptance rate of the coupon.
+# 2. Conclusion

-Therefore, we decided to build a classification model that can accurately predict whether users will accept their coupons, while reducing marketing costs as much as possible.
+Discount coupons are a powerful promotion strategy that small businesses and manufacturers use to increase profitability.
+Based on the dataset, only 56.84% of drivers accept the coupon, and it does not satisfy the KPI of the promotion.
+Four different algorithms are used to predict whether the customer will accept or reject the voucher.

-Data Source: The data provided to us is part of a research effort in which a group of scientists and professionals studied a new classification model based on the Bayesian ruleset and collected this dataset from a survey on Amazon Mechanical Turk for benchmarking this new model.
-Because the survey is conducted with real people, it can be assumed that the dataset is from the real world.
+Based on the calculation, neural networks is accurately predicting coupon acceptance by 70%, which means using this model improves coupon acceptance by 13.16%.
+Furthermore, we also look at the economic factor and calculate the benefit-cost-ratio of this marketing strategy.
+Using this data, with the assumption that the benefit per coupon is $10 and the cost is $3, and if the company distributed 12,610 coupons, the total revenue from this marketing strategy is $88,270, and the cost of distributing the coupon is $26,481.
+The B/C ratio will be 3.33: 1.
+This means the company gets a profit of $3.33 for every $1 it spends on distributing coupons, which suggests that the marketing strategy is effective.